 SPSS SET TLOOK

-The last SPSS system setting we'd like to discuss relates to SPSS table templates.
+The last SPSS system setting we'd like to discuss relates to SPSS tablelooks.
 Let's generate a basic descriptives table by running

 We find this table not very pretty.
 For a nicer looking table, you can download (and save) a table template here and copy it into your project folder.
 You can now activate it by runing